-Of course, some fabric covered items like mattresses, box springs, and upholstered furniture cannot be easily washed.
+Of course, some fabric-covered items like mattresses, box springs, and upholstered furniture cannot be easily washed.
 To remove dust mites, consider a fabric allergen sanitizer vacuum.
-These vacuums use ultraviolet light to kill dust mites and bacteria and then a dual filtration system to eliminate the 99.9% of the offenders from fabric surfaces.
+These vacuums use ultraviolet light to kill dust mites and bacteria and then a dual filtration system to eliminate 99.9% of the offenders from fabric surfaces.

 If you have a dust mite problem in your home, bedding - sheets, blankets, and bed covers - should be washed at least weekly in hot water (130 to 140 F) to kill the mites.
 Cold water will not always remove the allergens.
 However, if you prefer to use cold water, be sure to tumble dry the linens in a hot dryer for at least ten consecutive minutes at 130 F to kill the mites.

 For those with allergies and asthma, consider changing pillow cases more frequently - every other day - since they are in direct contact with eyes, nose, and mouth.